 What is Mantle of the Expert?

 Tim Taylor, who studied directly with Heathcote, has become the primary advocate for bringing Mantle of the Expert into mainstream education.
 His work focuses on making the approach accessible and practical for classroom teachers without extensive drama training.
-Through his organisation and training programmes, Taylor has helped thousands of teachers implement MoE across primary and secondary settings worldwide.
+Through his organisation and training programmes, Taylor has helped thousands of teachers use MoE across primary and secondary settings worldwide.

 Infographic showing the 9 essential elements of Mantle of the Expert dramatic inquiry approach